BIRD – Israel-U.S. Binational Industrial R&D Foundation to invest

 Dr. Amiram Appelbaum, Chief Scientist at the Ministry of Economy and Industry, Chairman of the Israel Innovation Authority and co-Chairman of BIRD’s Board of Governors said: “The U.S. is one of Israel’s major partner for innovation.
 We are proud that our collaboration with the BIRD Foundation has seen such spectacular successes over the decades which resulted in groundbreaking technological innovations offered by both Israeli and U.S. grantees.
 We are confident their innovative solutions in the varying fields will prove vital for the population worldwide.
 We are also calling on additional companies to submit their innovations for this program and be instrumental in finding the solution that will provide cutting edge solutions to the global challenges we are all facing.”

 Dr. Eitan Yudilevich, Executive Director of the BIRD Foundation, said: “We are proud to wrap up a great year of expanding U.S.-Israel cooperation, supported by the BIRD Foundation.
 Consistent with BIRD’s mission, the selected projects reflect a high level of innovation, as well as the convergence of economic and social impact.”

 The deadline for submission of Executive Summaries for the next BIRD cycle is March 6, 2019.
 Approval of projects will take place in June 2019.

 About the BIRD Foundation

-The BIRD Foundation supports projects without receiving any rights in the participating companies or in the project itself.
-The financial assistance is repaid as royalties from sales.
-The Foundation provides support of up to 50% of a project’s budget, beginning with R&D and ending with the initial stages of sales and marketing.
-The Foundation shares the risk and does not demand that the investment be repaid if the project fails to reach the sales stage.
+The BIRD Foundation supports projects without receiving any equity or intellectual property rights in the participating companies or in the projects, themselves.
+BIRD funding is repaid as royalties from sales of products that were commercialized as a result of BIRD support.
+The Foundation provides funding of up to 50% of a project’s budget, beginning with R&D and ending with the initial stages of sales and marketing.
+The Foundation shares the risk and does not require repayment if the project fails to reach the sales stage.